knoxhack/GalacticExpansion/JARS_README.md

 - **DO NOT** mix the all-in-one JAR with individual module JARs.
 This will cause conflicts.
 - Choose either the all-in-one JAR *OR* the individual module JARs approach, not both.
 - If you were previously using individual module JARs, remove them all before installing the all-in-one JAR.

+## Recent Fixes
+In version 0.1.0.b64 (May 4, 2025), we resolved the following issues:
+- Fixed module dependency errors in the all-in-one JAR
+- Consolidated all module dependencies into a single `galacticexpansion` modid
+- Eliminated conflicts between modules by removing module-specific providers
+- Corrected resource references to use the unified modid
+- Updated packaging script for more reliable JAR generation

+If you were experiencing crashes related to missing modules like "Mod galacticspace requires galacticcore", the latest version should now work correctly.